stevegeek/encoded_id/website/docs/encoded_id_rails/api.md

 - Slugged IDs: `"john-doe--user_p5w9-z27j"`
 - Hash only: `"p5w9-z27j"`

-If the encoded ID doesn't correspond to a valid record, this will raise `ActiveRecord::RecordNotFound`.
+If any encoded ID is blank/nil, this will raise `ActiveRecord::RecordNotFound`.
+If an encoded ID fails to decode, it returns an empty relation.

 #### `.encode_encoded_id(id)`